zimolzak/psci-resource-proposal/README.md

   relevance reach or exceed the agreed threshold.

-4. Once the e-trigger has been optimized and clinicians confirm its accuracy to retrieve data identifying opportunities for diagnostic safety improvements, this actionable information will be communicated to stakeholders (especially quality and safety personnel), who will need to become knowledgeable on how to
+4. Once the e-trigger has been optimized and clinicians confirm its accuracy, identifying opportunities for diagnostic safety improvements, this actionable information will be communicated to stakeholders (especially quality and safety personnel), who will need to become knowledgeable on how to